ianhussey/ImplicitAssociationTest/README.md

 - Block 7 (both reversed) 40 Trials (2 loops of 20)

 ## Known issues
 1. If participants get 100% of trials correct throughout the whole task then three incorrect response columns will not be created for that participant.
-This is highly unlikely, and futhermore is not a problem if your data processing workflow merges data files across participants based on column header names (e.g., using dplyr’s `rbind_list()` command) rather than positions (e.g., a SPSS script using a GET command, or some other R commands which assume equivalene table shapes).
+This is highly unlikely, and futhermore is not a problem if your data processing workflow merges data files across participants based on column header names (e.g., with R using readr's read.csv) rather than column positions (e.g., a SPSS script using a GET command, or some other R commands which assume equivalent table shapes).
-2. All responses are recorded as correct for some reason.
-Accuracy can still be calculated from the presence or absence of feedbackResponse.rt however.
+2. Block order is not recorded in the data file, but is derived from the participant code (odd number vs even number).
+3. “Empty” cells in the instructions file must actually include a whitespace character or task will crash.
+If text stimuli are used, put “blank.png” in the image stimulus box.
+4. D score R script is now depreciated for version 0.10.
+Rework in the next version.

 ## Changelog
+0.10
+Added new code components so that only a single stimulus file and single blocks file is needed.
+The contents the category labels and the correct and incorrect responses are determined before each trial based on the trial type, block order and current block.
+This limits the scope for human error when putting together the stimuli files.

 0.9.3
 - Corrected ITI from 300ms to 250ms.
 - Allows the researcher to display any combination of word or picture stimuli.